Dignity (album): Critical reception

-The critical response to Dignity was generally positive.
-Metacritic gave the album a Metascore—a weighted average based on the impressions of a select 13 critical reviews—of 61, signifying generally favorable reviews.
+Critical response to Dignity was generally positive.
+The album holds a score of 61/100 on music review website Metacritic, signifying generally favorable reviews.
 Rolling Stone gave a positive review of the album, feeling that Duff's attempt to make an adult-oriented dance-pop album was successful.
 About.com gave the album four out of five stars, called Duff "as likeable as ever" and praised the songwriting and production contributions of Richard Vission and will.i.am.
 Allmusic noted that the album was firmly based on "sturdy, hooky, and memorable" songwriting.
 The review claimed similarities between Dignity and Justin Timberlake's FutureSex/LoveSounds (2006), noting that Duff was musically fashionable but not a trendsetter.
-At the same time, the review criticized Duff's thin vocals, calling them "not at all like a woman".
-Billboard called Duff's decision to make a dance-pop album daring, considering the unpopularity of the genre at the time.
-The review continued, "It's practically something straight out of the United Kingdom for all of its poppy goodness."
 Entertainment Weekly noted that Duff's break-up with Madden brought out her personality, which the magazine felt was lacking in her previous work.
-"She's never sounded less eager to please or more messily human," the review claimed.
+The review noted: "She's never sounded less eager to please or more messily human."